-Thus, MSPs rely on data to serve clients.
+Thus, MSPs rely on Cloud Analytics data to serve clients.
 In addition to the operational data for day-to-day maintenance tasks, MSPs require access to historical and predictive data for analysis and for generating meaningful insights.
 Implementing a log aggregation and analytics tool, to collect logging data from multiple services, with basic tools to help analysis, is not necessarily the best way to go about this task.

 As a MSP, choose a tool designed for service providers that works on a multi-tenanted platform with superior analytical capabilities.
 Ensure that statistical and historical data pertaining to the consumption pattern is available for all customers, with detailed information per customer.
 If you do offer solutions from mutliple cloud providers, ensure that the analytics provides suitable data.